Together We can!

 - black and white thinking, seeing in all or nothing terms, is not helpful and rarely accurate

 - three slow, deep, mindful breaths can calm your nervous system by engaging your vagal nerve and offer a mini-break.
 Here is a guided practice you can try. [click the title below the image]

 3. Distraction is one of our most healthy coping strategies.
 It’s true.
 In small doses, getting away from the fray is the best thing we can do.
 As long as we aren’t avoiding anything that really needs our attention, to distract some offers an emotional detour.
 What wholesome ways might you distract?

 - an engaging story — book or Netflix

 - treat yourself well –a warm bath, hot tea, foot soak can help.

-- listen to a podcast (not about the election)
+- listen to a podcast (not about something that upsets you)

 maybe this one with Poet, Mary Oliver talking about overcoming challenges with nature: Mary Oliver — Listening to the World

 - cook up a wholesome, special meal or dessert